 23. Take it a day at a time, depending on God’s grace and keeping your eyes on Jesus, the author and finisher of your faith (Hebrews 12:2).

 24. And, of course, it is not wrong to get married.
 Paul, speaking of the unmarried, writes, “If they cannot control themselves, they should marry, for it is better to marry than to burn with passion” (1 Corinthians 7:9).
+At the same time, rushing into marriage so you can have sex is not a wise decision, and it reveals a wrong attitude about what marriage is supposed to be all about.

 God designed us to have real relationships, not to indulge the lust of the flesh.
 The chief purpose of the sex drive is to move us toward our spouses, not to gratify ourselves.
 Sinful ways of relieving sexual tension can never release anyone from lust; rather, they only reinforce the desire to act out on that lust.
 Sinful behavior cannot relieve the longing for real intimacy but only adds to the pressure.